N S E W

 Transportation alone typically accounts for 4–10% of revenue for mid-market manufacturers and distributors.
 Inventory carrying costs run 20–30% of inventory value annually.
 Combined, procurement and logistics inefficiency is the single largest source of margin compression that remains unaddressed at the executive level.

-The companies that treat supply chain as a strategic discipline — not a cost center — consistently outperform peers on EBITDA margin, working capital efficiency, and return on assets.
+The companies that treat supply chain as a strategic discipline consistently outperform peers on EBITDA margin, working capital efficiency, and return on assets.
 KOMPASS brings the analytical framework to quantify that gap and close it.

 Lean Six Sigma Black Belt Handbook — Voehl, Harrington et al.Transportation is consistently identified as one of the eight categories of operational waste — representing avoidable cost embedded in every link of the supply chain.
 Eliminating it requires measurement, not intuition.